NVB20/R-Levels/README.md

 # R-Levels 🔫📈

-**R-Levels** is a Pine Script project designed for TradingView that allows traders to visually plan trades based on any candle of their choice.
-By selecting a specific candle using its `bar_index` .

-This is a great tool for **risk-reward visualization**, and **strategy refinement**.
+**R-Levels** is a precision-built TradingView indicator for traders who want to quickly visualize and act on risk-to-reward levels directly on their TradingView charts.
+This Pine Script indicator calculates and displays the 3R and 6R targets based on a selected bar or custom-defined risk (either for Long or Short trade).

+**R-Levels** enhances your chart with clear, visualized profit targets — making it an essential addition for both **risk management** and **strategy optimization**.

 ---